NorrinRadd/monero-cpp/README.md

     ```
 3. Build monero-project, located as a submodule at ./external/monero-project.
 Install [dependencies](https://github.com/monero-project/monero#dependencies) as needed for your system, then build with e.g.: `make release-static -j6`
 4. Link to this library's source files in your application, or build monero-cpp to a shared library in ./build: `./bin/build_libmonero_cpp.sh`

 > Note: The above process will only build a native macOS binary dependent on your device's platform.
 To create a universal binary, use the build.sh script provided in [macos_universal](macos_universal).
+> CAVEATS:
-> CAVEATS: This script MUST BE RAN FROM WITHIN THE macos_universal directory.
+- This script MUST BE RAN FROM WITHIN THE macos_universal directory.
 As of writing, the script has only been verified to work properly on a Debian 12 system.
 In theory, there is nothing stopping the universal binary from being cross-compiled on other platforms, although Windows in particular would require some extra changes in order to work.
+- Right now, you must manually create folders named "build" inside of the 3 subfolders of macosuniversal for the scripts to work properly

 ### Windows